 ("B", 2)

 When iterating over a collection, there are scenarios where you need access to both the value and index of an element, rather than handling each separately.
-For example, when analyzing data, you may want to flag outliers not only by their magnitude, but by their position in the dataset.
+For example, when analyzing data, you may want to flag outliers not only by their magnitude, but also by their position in the dataset.

 Julia provides a direct way to achieve this through the enumerate function.
 This transforms a collection into an iterator that yields pairs of indices and values, thus providing access to both pieces of information during each iteration.